Albany Park Theater Project

-- Time and Priority Management – The aptitude to effectively manage challenges and delays to balance timelines and priorities to stay on schedule while creating an environment of effectiveness.
+- Time and Priority Management – The capability to effectively balance timelines and priorities among challenges and delays while creating a constructive environment.

 - Creativity and Innovation – The dexterity to create new approaches, processes, technologies, and systems to achieve organizational goals.

 A combination of demonstrated professional experience and development proficiency is essential for this role.
 A minimum of five years of progressive fundraising experience with at least one year of supervisory leadership is required for this position.
 Demonstrable skill in professional writing or writing supervision, storytelling, and overall communication is essential for success in this role.
-The successful candidate will show evidence of establishing and increasing diverse revenue streams, building new partnerships, and will possess a successful track record of securing major gifts with the experience of raising at least $1 million annually.
+A successful candidate will show evidence of establishing and increasing diverse revenue streams, building new partnerships, and will possess a successful track record of securing major gifts, along with experience of raising at least $1 million annually.
 A demonstrated commitment to diversity, equity, inclusion, and social justice is necessary.
 This is a full-time exempt position with a hybrid option (2-3 days per week in the office) and a traditional 9 to 5 work schedule that will require occasional weekend and evening hours.
 The chosen candidate must be fully vaccinated prior to beginning the role.

 Compensation and Benefits

-Albany Park Theater Project offers a competitive compensation package, with a salary range of $95,000 to $110,000, 100 percent employer-paid platinum health insurance (employee only), 50 percent employer-paid dental and vision coverage, retirement plan contribution, and a generous PTO benefits package.
+Albany Park Theater Project offers a competitive compensation package, with a salary range of $100,000 to $115,000, 100% employer-paid platinum health insurance (employee only), 50% employer-paid dental and vision coverage, retirement plan contribution, and a generous PTO benefits package.

 Applications and Inquiries

 To submit a cover letter and resume with a summary of demonstrable accomplishments (electronic submissions preferred), please click here or visit artsconsulting.com/employment.
-For questions or general inquiries about this job opportunity, including the estimated salary range, please contact:
+For questions or general inquiries about this job opportunity, please contact: